Bonfire: Slavic Europe

 In Bosnia and Herzegovina, Croatia, Serbia and Slovenia, bonfires are traditionally lit on the evening before 1 May, commemorating Labour Day.
 Bonfires are also being built on the eve of the Christian holiday Easter on so called Holy Saturday and are lit next day early in the morning.
 This bonfires are called vuzmenka, or vazmenka.
 The root, Vazam is the Serbo-Croatian word for Easter.
 Their burning symbolizes the Resurrection of Jesus.
 In villages far from cities, this tradition is still active.
 Young men and children all gather on some plane remote from village and start building a bonfire by collecting logs of wood, or pruned branches from vineyards and orchards.
 Bonfires are also lit on the evening before Saint George's Day on so called Jurjevo (in Croatia, on 24 April according to Gregorian calendar) or Đurđevdan (in Serbia, on 6 May according to Julian calendar).
-Idea for all this bonfires are probably taken from old Slavic tradition where bonfires were lit to celebrate the arrival of Spring.
+The ideas for all of these bonfires are probably taken from old Slavic tradition where bonfires were lit to celebrate the arrival of Spring.